mia-platform/documentation/docs/release-notes/platform_10-5-0_releasenotes.md

 * A bug causing a log out when rapidly opening multiple Console tabs has been fixed
 * Now, when opening a Console URL, you are correctly redirected to the specific resource even when you have to login first
-* Debug section now appears correctly visible again
+* A bug introduced in the Console version 10.4.0 that prevented the correct visibility of the Debug section has been fixed

 ## Fast Data